FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th July 2022.md

 hope their and our dream of a three-in-a-row becomes a reality on Sunday week.

-Luimneach Abú-Go raibh míle maith agaibh---
+Luimneach Abú-Go raibh míle maith agaibh
+---
 5

 2.